Village Home of Champions: Learning in Friendly Competition

 Scripps National Spelling Bee

-A Winning Tradition: The National Spelling Bee is the larges, most popular competition for word lovers in first through eighth grade.
+A Winning Tradition: The National Spelling Bee is the largest, most popular competition for word lovers in first through eighth grade.
 The winner of the Qualifying Bee advances to the Regional Bee sponsored by the Portland Tribune.
-Regional Bee winner travels to Washington, DC for the National Competition.
+Regional Bee winner competes in the National Competition.

 The National Endowment for the Arts and the Poetry Foundation have partnered with U.S. state arts agencies to support Poetry Out Loud, a contest that encourages the nation’s youth to learn about great poetry through memorization and recitation.
 This program helps students master public speaking skills, build self-confidence, and learn about their literary heritage.
 Contestants memorize and recite three poems.
-All poems must be selected from the Poetry Out Loud print or online anthology.
-Only versions of poems from the official anthology may be used in the contest.
-Information about how to recite a poem is available here.
-For the VH competition, student must have 3 poems selected, and must be prepared to perform 2 for the VH competition.
-Winners advance to a regional and/or state competition, and ultimately to the National Finals.
-Each state level winner receives $200 and an all-expenses-paid trip with an adult chaperone to Washington to compete for the national championship.
-More information about Poetry Outloud here.
-Register for the competition here.
+See details here.